huggingface/blog/text-generation-inference-on-inferentia2.md

 # Hugging Face Text Generation Inference available for AWS Inferentia2

-We are excited to announce the general availability for Hugging Face Text Generation Inference (TGI) on AWS Inferenita2 and Amazon SageMaker.
+We are excited to announce the general availability of Hugging Face Text Generation Inference (TGI) on AWS Inferentia2 and Amazon SageMaker.

 **[Text Generation Inference (TGI)](https://github.com/huggingface/text-generation-inference)**, is a purpose-built solution for deploying and serving Large Language Models (LLMs) for production workloads at scale.
 TGI enables high-performance text generation using Tensor Parallelism and continuous batching for the most popular open LLMs, including Llama, Mistral, and more.
 Text Generation Inference is used in production by companies such as IBM, Grammarly, Uber, Deutsche Telekom, and many more.